-The title company performs an extensive search on the title history of the property.
-Through its research, the title company can usually identify any title problems that may arise and clear up these problems prior to closing.
+The title company searches the property's title history.
+Through its research, the title company can usually identify any title problems that may arise and clear up these problems before you close on the property.

 Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
-Your owner's policy will describe the property and outline the limitations on your ownership.
-It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
+Your owner's policy will describe the property and outline any recorded limitations on your ownership.
+It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
 Typically your title insurance will protect you in the following cases:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.